Reezonate/EasyOffset/README.md

 - Select `Position Auto` in the `Adjustment Mode` menu
 - Press the button, and repeat series of wrist rotations without using your arm
 - Note that motion **shouldn't** be in a 2D plane.
 Draw an 8-shape, cone, or series of swings and twisting motions
-- Hold the button until white `Pivot Point` movement is minimized
+- Hold the button until `Pivot Point` movement is minimized

 ## `Room Offset` adjustment mode:
 ``` diff